acifer/wikiconflict/README.md

 This repository is part of the analysis done for my master thesis.

 ## Research Goal
- Thesis aims to identify the group of edited tokens in the revisin history of an article who are fine grained in there respective revisions.
+ Thesis aims to identify the group of edited tokens in the revision history of an article which are fine grained in their respective revisions.

-In order to achieve our reserch goal we break it into following steps.
+In order to achieve our research goal, we break it into following steps.

 1. We define and identify fine grained edit tokens, we call it Change Objects.
-2. We transform Change Objects to Change Vector of fixed dimension using pre-trained word vectors.
+2. We transform Change Objects into Change Vectors of fixed dimension using pre-trained word vectors.
-3. We create groups of Change Objects by clustering change vector.
+3. We create groups of Change Objects by clustering Change Vector.
 4. We evaluate groups of fine grained Change Objects.
 5. We compare our algorithm of identifying  group of Change Objects with algorithm proposed by [bykau et al].

-All the analysis steps are relased as IPython notebook.
+All the analysis steps are released as IPython notebook.

 Following steps needed to be performed for processing of the data.

-## Prepearing the code.
+## Preparing the code.
-First clone or download this repository in a folder. follow the following step to rerun the analysis
+First clone or download this repository in a folder.
+Follow the following steps to re-run the analysis:

 ### 1. Download the Pre-Trained word vectors
-After cloning this repository get the word vectors from [fast text](https://github.com/facebookresearch/fastText/blob/master/docs/pretrained-vectors.md).
+After cloning this repository, get the word vectors from [fast text](https://github.com/facebookresearch/fastText/blob/master/docs/pretrained-vectors.md).
 Download [English Word Vector] [https://dl.fbaipublicfiles.com/fasttext/vectors-wiki/wiki.en.vec] *Warning: word vector is a huge file*.
 Create a directory /wordvectors in the root directory where the code is cloned.
 Store the word vector in this directory to be used in next steps.

-### 2. Creating required directory for storing the intermediate and final outcome of analysis.
+### 2. Create required directory for saving intermediate and final outcome of analysis.

 Inside wikiconflict directory create the directory /data for storing all the results of analysis.
 Inside /data create various subdirectories.
 Each of these subdirectories will store data at various stage of processing.